3: Supervised Learning for Text

 1. Bias

-• The bias of an estimator is the error that is introduced by approximating a complicated set of relationships with a simple model that doesn’t characterise the full complexity
+• the error that is introduced by approximating a complicated set of relationships with a simple model that doesn’t characterise the full complexity

 2. Variance

-• The variance of an estimator is the amount that the predictions produced by the estimator would change if it had been estimated on different data
+• the amount that the predictions produced by the estimator would change if it had been estimated on different data. (too sensitive to the specific training data)

 Ideally we would like to minimize both variance and bias, but these goals are often at odds with each other.